 Once you have that understanding, it becomes easier to consistently translate this vision to your customers, which in turn allows them to recognize your restaurant as a key experience they want to be a part of again and again.
 This is a major step in developing your brand.

 Your brand isn’t just the slogan or the promise of service.
 But, it’s a great way to keep the vision of your business alive.
 A good way to begin formalizing your brand’s messaging is to complete a vision, value, mission, and culture statements related to your concept.

 Once you have your messaging written out, whittle this down to repeatable paragraphs or advertisements to pass onto future staff, the press, and community who will then truly understand your concept.

-Starting out with a clear idea of who you are will actually make life easier!
+Start with a clear idea of who you are and where you want to go